FAQs

 Q. How do I assure that my life will not be prolonged by medical technology if I am terminally ill?

-A. In California, the document by which a person protects against unwanted prolongation of the process of dying is called a Power of Attorney for Health Care (PAHC), also sometimes called an Advance Health Care Directive.
-In a PAHC a person:
+A. In California, the document by which a person protects against unwanted prolongation of the process of dying is called an Advance Health Care Directive (AHCD), also sometimes called a Power of Attorney for Health Care.
+In an AHCD a person:

 (1) appoints a health care agent (who is usually a spouse or other family member) to make heath care decisions if the person is so incapacitated as to be unable to communicate and